Animenosekai/cain/README.md

 ```

 > **Warning**
-> Keep in mind that they custom datatypes outside of subclasses of `Object` won't be able to be encoded by the Type encoder (used in schema headers for example)
+> Keep in mind that custom datatypes outside of subclasses of `Object` won't be able to be encoded by the Type encoder (used in schema headers for example)

 ### CLI